Output Impedance Diffusion into Lossy Power Lines: Conclusion

 \section{Conclusion}

 In this paper, the influence of the output impedance on the inductivity and resistivity of the distribution lines has been investigated.
 Two measures, network inductivity ratio and network resistivity ratio, were proposed and analyzed without relying on the ideal sinusoidal signals assumption (phasors).
 The analysis revealed the fact that the more connected the graph is, the more output impedance diffuses into the network and the larger its effect will be.
 We have provided examples on how the impact of inductive output impedances on the network can be maximized in specific network topologies.
 We compared the proposed measure to the phase angles of the lines in a phasor-based Kron reduced network.
 Results confirm the validity and the effectiveness of the proposed metrics.
-Future works include investigating analytical solutions on maximizing the network inductivity/resistivity ratios, and incorporating different load models in the proposed scheme.
+Future works include investigating analytical solutions on maximizing the network inductivity/resistivity ratios, {quantifying network inductivity in the case of heterogeneous lines, and investigating, analytically, the effect of network inductivity ratio on the performance of the droop-based methods.}